A TREE is a data structure used to represent hierarchical relationships between elements.

 // Traverse all the children of the current node

-// After visiting all the children, the action is applied to the current node
+// After visiting all children, apply the action to the current node

 action(node);